ahotchkin/ahotchkin.github.io/_posts/2020-03-10-how_harry_potter_inspired_my_javascript_project.markdown

 }
 ```

-This patch request sends the information to the UserRounds URL to update the instance of the UserRound via the UserRounds Controller:
+This patch request sends the information to the UserRound's URL to update the instance of the UserRound via the UserRounds Controller:

 ```
 def update